ccnmtl/compiled3/content/articles/hyflex-cx-principles.md

 ---
 Teaching and learning in higher ed during this pandemic has been nothing short of challenging for instructors.
-They’ve been forced to quickly bridge classroom gaps in time, place, distance, and student modalities and an effective response to these challenges has been transforming existing courses into effective, new HyFlex (hybrid flexible) courses.
+They’ve been forced to quickly bridge classroom gaps in time, place, distance, and student modalities.
+An effective response to these challenges has been to transform existing courses into effective, new HyFlex (hybrid flexible) courses.

 This HyFlex course format has been enjoying success because it combines both